ipython/ipyparallel/docs/source/intro.rst

 The IPython controller processes provide an interface for working with a set of engines.
 At a general level, the controller is a collection of processes to which IPython engines and clients can connect.
 The controller is composed of a :class:`Hub` and a collection of :class:`Schedulers`.
-These Schedulers are typically run in separate processes but on the same machine as the Hub, but can be run anywhere from local threads or on remote machines.
+These Schedulers are typically run in separate processes on the same machine as the Hub.

 The controller also provides a single point of contact for users who wish to access the engines connected to the controller.
 There are different ways of